-If you’re an investor interested in buying your first franchise, the number of choices available can be daunting.
 In the United States, the number of franchise brands recognized by the International Franchise Association now surpasses 3,000.
 With an increasing number of franchises entering the market every year, it can be tough to fully evaluate and compare all of the opportunities available to you—not to mention the culture, earnings potential, and nuances of each.
 Because of the time involved, many investors are turning to franchise brokers to help them narrow the field and help them make the right decision.

-Here’s what you need to know about franchise brokers and how they can help throughout your franchise research journey.
+Franchise brands rely on brokers to find qualified candidates to help them grow their businesses and extend into new markets.
+Increased competition among franchisors — all looking to attract the right candidates to increase their reach and profitability — has resulted in high broker commissions.
+“The field has exploded,” said Stites.
 “A decade ago, you could get into a Subway or one of the more popular franchises with a $10,000 to $15,000 initial franchise fee.
-More recently, a lot of franchise companies have increased the fees because they are working with brokers and have to pay them more to stay competitive,” Stites said.
+More recently, a lot of franchise companies have increased the fees because they are working with brokers and have to pay them more to stay competitive.”

-Many franchisors use brokers to sell multi-unit agreements of up to three to five units, which can result in even higher commissions, because there are fees (and therefore commission) associated with each unit, he added.
+Many franchisors use brokers to sell multi-unit agreements of up to three to five units, which can result in even higher commissions, because there are fees (and therefore commission) associated with each unit.

+Mid-level and emerging brands also rely on brokers to generate much-needed leads.
+“You should be particularly aware of working with a franchise broker representing a brand that’s looking to establish a greater market share quickly,” explained Stites.
 “I’ve seen companies add 50 to 100 locations in a year using brokers.
-Many times, they get ahead of themselves because they haven’t worked out all of the kinks in their system and that can really implode on them if they are not turning around and investing heavily in operations to help with that growth,” he said.
+Many times, they get ahead of themselves because they haven’t worked out all of the kinks in their system and that can really implode on them if they are not turning around and investing heavily in operations to help with that growth.”